The 2025 Scarecrow Festival was held in the village on September 26th, 27th and 28th. It made proceeds of £18,920.

 Pattingham Scarecrow Festival is a 3-day event held in the beautiful village of Pattingham in South Staffs, near Wolverhampton in the West Midlands.
 This extremely popular festival began in 2011 and is a great day out for all the family, especially the children.
 Until 2017 it was held every other year.
 It was not held in 2019 and the festival planned for 2020 had to be postponed until 2021 due to the coronavirus pandemic.

-The 2023 Scarecrow Festival took place between Friday 22nd and Sunday 24th September.
-The 2025 Scarecrow Festival will take place between Friday 26th and Sunday 28th September.
+The 2025 Scarecrow Festival took place between Friday 26th and Sunday 28th September.

 Further details can be found on the Scarecrow Festival website.